Johanl001/HealthMon/README.md

 ## ✨ Key Features

-- **Real-Time Vitals Tracking**: Live monitoring of Temperature, Pulse Rate, Weight, and SpO2.
+- **Real-Time Vitals Tracking**: Live monitoring of Temperature, Pulse Rate, and SpO2.
+- **AI Clinical Chatbot**: Embedded assistant powered by Anthropic's Claude 3.5 Sonnet to provide instant triage advice based on live patient vitals.
+- **NEWS2 Scoring System**: Automatic calculation of the National Early Warning Score (NEWS2) to assess illness severity and guide medical response.
 - **Intelligent Frontend Health Engine**: Localized client-side evaluation of vitals with support for dynamic modifiers (Age and Pre-existing conditions).
 - **Clinical-Grade UI**: A beautiful, glassmorphism-styled dashboard using React, Tailwind CSS, and Shadcn UI.
 - **Hardware Agnostic**: Uses standard REST APIs (via ThingSpeak) to communicate between the hardware and the frontend.
-- **Trend Analysis**: 24-hour historical trend visualization using Recharts.

 ---